jasonkyuyim/se3_diffusion/README.md

 pip install -e .
 ```

-**We are working on sharing the preprocessed training dataset.**

-In the meantime, it will be necessary to download PDB then preprocess it with our provided scripts.
+To get the training dataset, first download PDB then preprocess it with our provided scripts.
 PDB can be downloaded from RCSB: https://www.wwpdb.org/ftp/pdb-ftp-sites#rcsbpdb.
 Our scripts assume you download in **mmCIF format**.
 Navigate down to "Download Protocols" and follow the instructions depending on your location.